dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/about-access.md

 - **Read-Only** &mdash; User has read-only permissions applied to all dbt Cloud resources regardless of the role-based permissions that the user is assigned.
 - **IT** &mdash; User has [Security Admin](/docs/cloud/manage-access/enterprise-permissions#security-admin) and [Billing Admin](/docs/cloud/manage-access/enterprise-permissions#billing-admin) permissions applied, regardless of the group permissions assigned.

-Developer licenses will make up a majority of the users in your environment and have the highest impact on billing, so it's important to monitor how many you have at any given time.
+Developer licenses will make up most of the users in your environment and have the highest impact on billing, so it's important to monitor how many you have at any given time.

 For more information on these license types, see [Seats & Users](/docs/cloud/manage-access/seats-and-users)

 ### Permissions

 Permissions determine what a developer-licensed user can do in your dbt Cloud account.
 By default, members of the `Owner` and `Member` groups have full access to all areas and features.
 When you want to restrict access to features, assign users to groups with stricter permission sets.
-Keep in mind that if a user belongs to multiple groups, the most permissive group will take precedence.
+Remember that if a user belongs to multiple groups, the most permissive group will take precedence.

 The permissions available depends on whether you're on an [Enterprise](/docs/cloud/manage-access/enterprise-permissions) or [self-service Team](/docs/cloud/manage-access/self-service-permissions) plan.
 Developer accounts only have a single user, so permissions aren't applicable.